xcart/xc5-manual/en/modules/ebay_integration/configuring_the_ebay_integration_module.md

     Once application access has been granted, eBay will generate a new token, and you will be automatically redirected back to X-Cart.
 On the **Get User Token** screen, you should now be able to see the **User Token** field populated with your token value.
 Below this field you should be able to see information about the current status of your token (**Token Status**) and token expiration date (**Token Expiration**):
     ![]({{site.baseurl}}/attachments/9306381/9438476.png)
     When your token is about to expire, you will be notified and provided with a button to create a new one.
-4. Now that your token has been generated, click **Next** to save your changes and head over to the next step of configuring your eBay Integration: {% link "Setting your business policies" Configuring-the-eBay-Integration-module_9306381.html %}.
+4. Now that your token has been generated, click **Next** to save your changes and head over to the next step of configuring your eBay Integration: [Setting your business policies](#setting-your-business-policies).
     ![]({{site.baseurl}}/attachments/9306381/9438477.png)

-# Setting your business policies
+## Setting your business policies

 Once you have created an eBay user token to connect your X-Cart store to your eBay seller account, you can set business policies for your eBay listings.
 Business policies typically include information on how buyers can pay you; the shipping services you offer, and shipping costs; whether you accept returns, any return conditions, etc. All eBay listings must include this information.
 To provide information on your business policies for the listings that will be created from the products you sell via your X-Cart store, follow the steps below: